compusciencing/compusciencing.github.io/_posts/2023-05-24-windows-setup.md

 ## Unreal Engine Installation and TwinMotion

-Then hit "Install Engine" in the top right corner.
+Next hit "Install Engine" in the top right corner.
 We don’t want to install it using `C:` (it’ll take up too much storage), so hit “Browse” and then under the “Devices and Drives” tab within your File Explorer, select the `E:` disk.
 Right click, create a new folder called “Programs,” and select this folder to be your install location.
 Once you select it, you should see something like this: (It was `D:` on my computer, but Prof Clark mentioned that it’ll probably be `E:` on the other computer).

 ![Installing Unreal Engine](/assets/2023-05-24-windows-setup/unrealengine.png)